DeathlyMade/FootballAnalyticsCV/README.md

 ## Running the project

+To run the project,
+Download the input video and models from the provided google drive link into the respective folders

-To run the project, run the following command
+Then run the following command

 ```bash
   python3 main.py